 - Short-listed candidates will be required to participate in a Skype interview with the review committee.

-To apply through the CARAT application database, you will need to set up an XID Login.
+To apply for the Visiting Artist Fellowship, you will need to set up an XID Login and apply through the CARAT application database.
 Instructions for creating an XID are here.
 Please note that it may take up to 24 hours for XID logins to become active.

 Once your XID is active, visit and fill out the Online Application Form.
 When taken to the HarvardKey page, be sure to click the “XID” tab above the login fields to log in with your new XID information.